 The history of surfing in Fistral Beach is deeply rooted in the growth of Cornwall country as a tourist destination.

-Anchored in the fishing and tin mining industry for centuries, the southwesternmost point in England gradually established itself as the go-to summer holiday seaside resort of many Londoners.
+Anchored in the fishing and tin mining industry for centuries, the southwesternmost point in England gradually established itself as many Londoners' go-to summer holiday seaside resort.

 Both the south and west coasts of Cornwall provide plenty of laid-back towns and pristine sand strips capable of draining the stressful vibes of the English capital.